 Have you ever read a comic or graphic narrative and thought, “Hey, I want to do that”?
 You grab some paper and face the blank page.
 From here, you hope to fill this page and others with an engaging story—and if you illustrate, too, eye-catching art.

 If Eve Ewing can pull us into the world of Riri Williams as Marvel’s Ironheart, why can’t you?
-If Harvey Pekar could expand the potential of comics to beyond fantasy adventure without the ability to draw himself, why shouldn’t you turn your nonfiction or poetry into a graphic narrative?
+If Harvey Pekar could expand the potential of the comics arts to beyond fantasy adventure without the ability to draw himself, why shouldn’t you turn your nonfiction or poetry into a graphic narrative?
 If Randall Munroe can create the hilarious and witty webcomic xkcd and bestselling books with stick figures, are your drawing skills really holding you back?
 Or maybe you’ve inked more panels than you can remember, but you still feel like you want to learn more about how to write comics in the best way possible.

 What if I know how to write, but I can’t draw?